Prue Leith: Honours

-Leith's honours include the Veuve Clicquot Business Woman of the Year in 1990 and thirteen honorary degrees or fellowships from UK universities.
+Leith holds thirteen honorary degrees or fellowships from British universities.

-She was appointed Officer of the Order of the British Empire (OBE) in 1989, Commander of the Order of the British Empire (CBE) in the 2010 Birthday Honours and Dame Commander of the Order of the British Empire (DBE) in the 2021 Birthday Honours for services to food, broadcasting and charity.
+She was appointed an Officer of the Order of the British Empire (OBE) in 1989, a Commander of the Order of the British Empire (CBE) in the 2010 Birthday Honours and a Dame Commander of the Order of the British Empire (DBE) in the 2021 Birthday Honours for services to food, broadcasting and charity.

+She received the Veuve Clicquot Business Woman of the Year Award in 1990.